 Check for side-loaded apps on your Android phone

 You can install apps from outside the Play Store on an Android phone.
-However, you should avoid downloading apps from apps or browsers as Google cannot screen them, and they are more likely to contain malware.
+However, you should avoid downloading apps from apps or browsers as Google cannot screen them, and they are more likely to contain malware like viruses.

 From the settings menu of your Android phone, you can block app downloads from outside the Play Store.
 Here’s how: